 The last year has been a rewarding one for Jet-Care International of Cedar Knolls, N.J., a subsidiary of UK’s Spectro Laboratories, its representatives reported at NBAA ’02.
 The company has expanded the list of clients for its services while also gaining good response to the new upgrade for its ECHO (Engine Condition Health Online) software package.

-It’s nearly as certain as death and taxes.
-As soon as a manufacturer introduces a new airplane, NetJets announces orders.
-Last month’s NBAA Convention was no exception.
-The Columbus, Ohio-based fractional jet operator placed orders (including options) for 200 of the newest business jets introduced in Orlando, Fla., by Cessna and Gulfstream, transactions that have a potential value of nearly $2 billion.
+It’s become tradition.
+No sooner does a manufacturer introduce a new airplane than NetJets follows right behind with an order announcement.
+This year’s NBAA Convention is no exception.
+The Woodbridge, N.J.-based fractional jet operator has placed orders and options for 200 of the newest midsize business jets, introduced here by Cessna and Gulfstream, transactions that have a potential value of nearly $2 billion.